-In A\$m FY23 FY22
+In A\$m FY24 FY23

-Net operating cash inflows 386.8 460.1
+Net operating cash inflows 35.0 386.8

-Net investing cash outflows (554.5) (83.6)
+Net investing cash outflows (507.2) (554.5)

-Net financing cash inflows / (outflows) 199.0 (13.8)
+Net financing cash (outflows) / inflows (22.5) 199.0

-Net cash flows 31.3 362.7
+Net cash flows (494.8) 31.3

-Impact of foreign exchange 14.4 22.1
+Impact of foreign exchange 7.4 14.4

-Cash and cash equivalents 1,011.2 965.6
+Cash and cash equivalents 523.8 1,011.2

-Operating cash flows remained strong as a result of strong cash flows from sales during the first half of FY23.
-These operating cash flows include the payment of \$6.2m to GSSB to construct and manage the Malaysian PDF project.
+Operating cash flows remained positive despite the lower selling prices across the year.
+These operating cash flows include the payment of \$26.9m to GSSB to construct and manage the Malaysian PDF project and payments of income taxes of \$50.8m, primarily related to FY23 and FY24 instalment payments.
 Net investing cash outflows included the ongoing payments for property plant and equipment in relation to the Kalgoorlie Rare Earths Processing Facility and Mt Weld Expansion projects.
-Finance cash inflows includes \$214.4m received through share issues to JARE during the period, offset slightly by US\$4.0m (A\$5.9m) of principal repayments made on the JARE loan facility in line with the loan agreement.
+Finance cash outflows include US\$7.0m (A\$10.4m) of principal repayments made on the JARE loan facility in line with the loan agreement.